Stanford-ChEMH-MCAC/protocols/README.md

 This protocol repository is loosely organized into sub-directories.
 Sub-directories are currently:

-1. [`periodic_maintenance`](periodic_maintenance).
+1. [`instrument_maintenace_and_configuration`](instrument_maintenace_and_configuration).
 These protocols relate to periodic maintenance, instrument reconfiguration, column cleaning, the composition of the tuning mix etc.

 2. [`sample_preparation`](sample_preparation).
 These protocols relate to readying samples for LC-MS analysis.